 In terms of future improvements to the training programme, nurses felt further training on how to deal with psychological issues, particularly fear of recurrence could be helpful.

-‘I found it quite hard to deal with anxiety, depression, and the psychological side of things’
+‘I found it quite hard to deal with anxiety, depression, and the psychological side of things’ (ID: 3)

 Looking to the future, nurses felt that a trained practice (or other) nurse could deliver the intervention in primary care.
 However, because of the low numbers of men with prostate cancer in any one practice, to be effective and cost-effective they felt that one potential model would be for a nurse who is trained in cancer follow-up to work across practices.
 A couple of the study nurses experienced fairly long gaps between appointments which led to them feeling ‘de-skilled’.